rinusser/CodeSnifferUtils/FEATURES.md

       while(...);          //this gets a warning: it's an empty while loop } while(...);          //this is OK, it's part of a do-while loop

+### DoubleSemicolonSniff

+This will find semicolons following other semicolons with nothing but optional whitespaces and comments in between.
+The `for` loop separators are exempt from this.

+For example:

+    $x=1;;   //this triggers a warning

+    $y=1;
+    ;        //this triggers a warning

+    for(;;) {}  //this is OK

+Nested code inside `for` loops' parentheses, e.g. in closures, is currently not checked.

 ### IgnorableUnusedFunctionParameterSniff